ECE Graduate Admissions Requirements

 Students in the first category, i.e., in their last semester of the MSEE program, can apply for the PhD program by requesting admission in a letter sent to the ECE Graduate Director.
 The letter requesting admission should include a general statement of research interest.
 In addition, the student must submit a letter of recommendation from a prospective advisor expressing a willingness to advise the student.

 Applicants with degrees in fields other than electrical and computer engineering will be considered for admission but at the beginning of their degree program may be required to complete a selection of courses to provide the needed foundation for research in ECE areas; these cases are handled on a case-by-case basis.

-The application must include all transcripts, GRE scores, TOEFL or IELTS score if English is a second language, two letters of recommendation and a statement of research interests.
+The application must include all transcripts, GRE scores, TOEFL, IELTS or PTE score if English is a second language, two letters of recommendation and a statement of research interests.
 The academic credentials of Binghamton University master's graduates are on file, and hence they do not need to be resubmitted with the application.

 Exceptional baccalaureate students with a GPA above 3.5 in their BSEE program are eligible for direct admission to the PhD program.
 Students in this category must complete a minimum of 16 graduate courses including no more than four independent study courses.
 These students should complete an on-line application on the Graduate Admissions web site.
 The items listed in the preceding paragraph must be submitted to Interfolio.
 If the student is a current or former Binghamton University student, that student should contact the ECE department for special instructions.
 The student must indicate on the application that he/she is applying for the MS/PhD or the PhD program.